Flood Studies

 The TRFMMP study catchments are listed below.
 Expand the catchment name to access the technical flood study reports.

-IMPORTANT NOTE - Some of the below reports are very large files.
+Important note: Some of the below reports are very large files.
 Please read the file size details before downloading.

 Townsville Recalibrated Flood Modelling and Mapping Project floodplain catchment areas

-ABOVE: TRFMMP floodplain catchment areas.
+Image: TRFMMP floodplain catchment areas.

 In addition, other Council projects have produced further flood studies which have been used to plan for flood resilience in Townsville.